Why is the Huon Valley the best place to live in Tasmania, if not all of Australia?

 Some of our other marvelous local small producers many of which are members of the Huon Producers Network

-Opportunity to have our own farm animals
+The best place to live in Tasmania and have your own farm animals

 The average Huon Valley local has acreage and they most definitely have their own chickens.
 In addition to this, you will find scattered across paddocks horses, ponies, alpaca, cows…especially those hairy ones and a goat or two.
 You only have to follow the #huonvalley hashtag on Instagram or even our @huonvalleytas page to get some insight into their wonderful furry friends!